emard/filament-sensor/README.md

 plastic package.
 Default orientation is flat side towards filament.

+Sensor used is SS495A, analog rail-to-rail output with high sensitivity 3 mV/Gauss = 30 V/Tesla.
+Sensor with digital output like AH337 could be used too but I haven't tried it.
+Different sensor may need adjustment, experiment with its position along the channel, the X parameter:

+    hall_pos = [X,Y,Z];

 When filament moves thru the sensor, it can either slide over the magnet or rotate the magnet in the channel.
 In either case, friction